 Merits of EPRG Framework

-- Less expensive as no costs and efforts required for the product adaptation.
+- It is less expensive as no costs or efforts are required to adapt the product.

 - Easy route to explore international markets with similar domestic features

-- No optimum and exploitation of international human resource opportunities
+- No optimum exploitation of international human resource opportunities

 - The main focus is always on the domestic market